A Blockchain App Architecture

 # Start the application

-This state machine is an application that must start before it can receive any requests from Tendermint.
+This state machine is an application that must start before it can receive any requests from CometBFT.
 It must load into the memory static elements representing the acceptable general moves.

 This code exists already and is run automatically when the module is loaded: